stratumn/go/README.md

 ## Releasing a new version

-If you want to release a new version of IndigoCore, here is what you need to do.
+If you want to release a new version of the library, here is what you need to do.
 You need to install:

 - [Docker](https://www.docker.com/)
 - [Keybase](https://keybase.io/)
 - [github-release](https://github.com/aktau/github-release/releases/)

-You'll need to add your PGP public key to the [Indigo CLI](https://github.com/stratumn/indigo-cli) in the pubkey.go file.
+You'll need to add your PGP public key to the [Stratumn CLI](https://github.com/stratumn/cli) in the pubkey.go file.

 Then at the root of the repo: